Glvs/Spitogatos-assignment/README.md

 3. Create a virtual environment,
 4. Activate the virtual environment which you created,
 4. Install the necessery libraries by typing

 `pip3 install -r requirements.txt`

-5. Open the iPython notebook to view the answers of the assignment
+5. Open the iPython notebook 'Solution-Georgios_Galvas.ipynb' to view the answers of the assignment
 6. Thank you :)